Somogy County

 Somogy (Somogy vármegye, [ˈʃomoɟ]; Šomođska županija; Šomodska županija, Komitat Schomodei) is an administrative county (comitatus or vármegye) in present Hungary, and also in the former Kingdom of Hungary.

-Somogy County lies in south-western Hungary, on the border with Croatia (Koprivnica-Križevci County and Virovitica-Podravina County).
+Somogy County lies in south-western Hungary, on the border with Croatia's Koprivnica-Križevci and Virovitica-Podravina counties.
 It stretches between the river Dráva and the southern shore of Lake Balaton.
 It shares borders with the Hungarian counties of Zala, Veszprém, Fejér, Tolna, and Baranya.
-It is the most sparsely populated county in Hungary.
-The capital of Somogy County is Kaposvár.
+Somogy is the most sparsely populated county in Hungary.
+The county capital is Kaposvár.
 Its area is 6,036 km2.

 History

 Somogy was also the name of a historic administrative county (comitatus) of the Kingdom of Hungary.
 Its territory, which was slightly larger than that of present Somogy County, is now in south-western Hungary.
-The capital of the county was and still is Kaposvár.
+The capital of that county was also Kaposvár.

 Demographics

 In 2015, it had a population of 312,084 and the population density was 52/km2.